ryanfp/DnD-Compendium/📚 - Information Compendium/👨🏻‍🤝‍👨🏻 - Player Options/Classes/Classes.md

 Accuracy means different things to different people.
 For you, true accuracy isn't necessarily in hitting a target on the first shot, but might include hitting the mark after the bullet bounces around a dozen times.
 Your attacks are just as dangerous if they miss, or even after hitting their mark, as others' are while they're still in the air.
 #### **White Hat Creed**
 Some gunslingers live by a code and expect others to do the same.
 These gunslingers, known as white hats, sometimes serve as agents of local or regional law but never hesitate to do what's right no matter what the rules say.
 Despite their affinity for deadly weapons, white hats prefer to keep their friends safe and take their enemies in unharmed—a preference they find their enemies aren't often inclined to oblige.
+## Illrigger
+*The archdevils who rule the Seven Cities of Hell scheme endlessly.
+Each eternally plots to bring the others to heel—to ascend to the Throne of Hell, unite the Seven Cities and every infernal being living there, and lead an inexhaustible army of devils across the timescape until all worlds burn.
+These archdevils’ elite operatives are the illriggers.
+Knights, assassins, mages, and terror — commandos of Hell, illriggers command the battlefield, disrupt enemy factions, and carry out their archdevil’s infernal will. (**Source: MCDM**)*

+*Together, they created the Order of Desolation—knights sworn to serve Hell first, their patron archdevil second.
+Those accepted into the Order of Desolation become comrades with every other illrigger, regardless of which archdevil they serve.
+Each archdevil has grand temples, underground fanes, secret societies, and sinister cults, all with leaders fanatically devoted to the archdevil who grants them their power.
+But the Order of Desolation stands above the petty political squabbles dividing the Seven Cities.
+Members of the Order of Desolation, also known as the Desolate, are expected to be intelligent, resourceful, tactical, and manipulative.
+The order was founded to give the archdevils capable agents who could act independently across the timescape, free from the direct control of their patron.
+An illrigger has many powerful abilities granted by their archdevil, but more precious is their patron’s trust.
+Each illrigger is expected to sow discord, pain, strife, deceit, and fear without instruction or supervision.
+It’s not unusual, therefore, for a Desolate to first rely on other order members—regardless of which archdevil they serve—before turning to an institution devoted to their own archdevil .*

+### <u>Subclasses - Diabolic Contracts</u>

+*Those who walk the path of Hell may gain the powers of an illrigger purely through their own devotion.
+No oath is necessary, no mentor—a fledgling illrigger might not even be aware the Order of Desolation exists.
+But true acceptance as a Desolate means swearing an oath to a specific ruler of Hell.
+This usually requires a senior member of the order to perform an elaborate ritual, but a dedicated illrigger might attract the attention of an archdevil by doing deeds of great treachery on their own.
+At some point on the illrigger’s journey, be it through ritual or deed, they find themselves face-to- face with one of the rulers of the Seven Cities.
+When they do, a contract must be signed in blood—usually the knight’s own.
+This binds the itinerant knight to the Order of Desolation and adds their name to the Lists of Hell .*

+*Though this experience can be intimidating, the rulers of Hell are usually easy masters and ask little from their chosen.
+The busy rulers of the Seven Cities pay little heed to the daily lives of their illriggers.
+Even breaches of precepts are overlooked; as long as the knight sows discord and opposes the Celestial Host, they successfully advance Hell’s agenda.*

+#### **The Ascended**
+*Architects of Ruin are cool and calculating arcane knights who serve Asmodeus, deploying spells, steel, and subterfuge to win at any cost.*

+His Architects of Ruin work to make Hell’s enemies seem outnumbered and outmaneuvered.
+These illriggers are skillful spellblades on the battlefield, though some employ tactics such as research, infiltration, and propaganda to play mind games with their quarry.
+When an Architect of Ruin finally confronts an enemy, the advantage is theirs—they have studied, prepared, and gripped fate within their gauntlet, forcing it to favor them.
+They hungrily seek the dark arts to arm both themselves and Asmodeus with the impossible
+#### **Hellspeaker**
+*The charismatic and manipulative Hellspeakers serve Moloch as they slip about the battlefield, coercing enemies into becoming unwitting allies.*

+Moloch’s illriggers are silver-tongued enchanters, lulling his foes to complacency with sorcery and subterfuge until they wake and find themselves under the command of the Order of Desolation.
+These Hellspeakers train in the art known as the Red Cant or Hell’s Cant.
+By understanding their enemy and through weaving subtle sorceries into normal speech, Hellspeakers can make their foes feel, think, or do nearly anything to accelerate Hell’s victory.

+Across the timescape, Hellspeakers enjoy a reputation as smiling rogues and swashbuckling villains.
+An asset in any negotiation, Hellspeakers know that in a world of lies, the truth can be as potent a weapon as steel .
+#### **Painkiller**
+*The heavily armored death troopers of Hell, Painkillers serve Dispater, leading from the front of every major infernal battle.*

+Dispater rules Dis, the City of War.
+When Hell invades another world, Dispater’s army does the fighting and dying.
+His Painkillers are master strategists who lead from the front, inspiring terror and awe in their soldiers.
+The imperious Painkillers are full of pride and hubris, and they often obsess over their personal appearance.

+Though among the most chivalrous of the illriggers, a Painkiller’s gallantry is twisted.
+They accept and honor challenges to single combat, and swiftly punish any who try to interfere—but if losing, they don’t hesitate to cheat, and if winning, they arrogantly toy with an enemy before finishing them .
+#### **Sanguine Knight**
+*The blood-knights of Hell, Sanguine Knights serve Sutekh, Lord of Blood.
+Their sorceries drain their enemies’ life force, pouring this stolen vitality into infernal rituals to turn the tide of battle.*

+Sutekh rules Naraka, the City of Blood.
+Recognized As the greatest sorcerer in hell, he carries the title Of High Sanguinary and rules from the Temple Of Vitality.
+He is a master of blood magic, and His inner circle of priests and wizards are the Bloodliches, undead spellcasters whose corporeal Forms turned to ash centuries ago and whose bodies Are crafted from solid blood.

+Sutekh’s illriggers all belong to a cult known as The Chalice of Vitality.
+Knights of the Chalice drink Deeply of their enemies’ essence, draining it to power Their magics .
+#### **Shadowmaster**
+*The hidden assassins of Hell, Shadowmasters serve Belial and excel at stealth and disguise.*

+Belial rules Gehennom, the City of Darkness.
+He strives to rule Hell through poison, torture, and assassination.
+His illriggers strike from the shadows or use deception to earn high-ranking positions close to powerful rulers.
+Many Shadowmasters run networks of spies and assassins who have no idea of the infernal provenance of their leader.

+Shadowmasters are sworn not to reveal their true allegiance, and if need be, they must take their own lives to fulfill this oath.
+Many Shadowmasters prepare elaborate plans for their own assassination so that, should they risk discovery, their assassination obscures the truth.
+Of course, these killers never learn they were hired by their deceased target .
 ## ~~Herald~~
 ~~*Often feared or misunderstood, driven by an unending drive to destroy the wicked, blood hunters are clever, arcane warriors who have bound their essence to the dark creatures they hunt.
 Armed with the rites of forbidden blood magic and a willingness to sacrifice their own vitality and humanity for the cause, they protect the realms from the shadows, ever vigilant to avoid becoming the same monsters they vow to hunt.*~~